 Chime's Credit Builder card

-Chime’s Credit Builder card is designed to help you build credit safely.¹ The Chime Credit Builder Credit Card is a secured credit card, but as mentioned, there’s no minimum security deposit requirement.² There are also no high fees, which you might encounter with other secured credit cards.
+Chime’s Credit Builder card is designed to help you build credit safely.¹ The Chime Credit Builder Credit Card is a secured credit card, but as mentioned, there’s no minimum security deposit requirement.² There are also no monthly fees, which you might encounter with other secured credit cards.

 So how does Chime help you build credit?
-Simply by allowing you to get credit for the purchases you make every day and by making regular on-time payments.¹ You can use the Credit Builder card anywhere Visa® cards are accepted, and Chime reports your on-time payments to the credit bureaus.
+Simply by allowing you to get credit for the purchases you make every day and by making regular on-time payments.¹ You can use the Credit Builder card anywhere Visa credit cards are accepted, and Chime reports your payments to the credit bureaus.
 Chime members see an average increase of 30 points to their credit scores while using the card.³

 Here are the key features of Credit Builder: